-Marriage between men and women pictures the great Marriage of Christ to His bride, which will occur at His Return (Rev. 19:7-9).
+Marriage between men and women pictures the great Marriage of Christ to His bride (Rev. 19:7-9).

 Each human being carries staggering potential, with capability far beyond brute beasts, and exceeding even the potential of God’s holy angels.
 Notice: “Being made so much better than the angels, as He has by inheritance obtained a more excellent name than they.
 For unto which of the angels said He at any time, You are My Son, this day have I begotten You?
 And again, I will be to Him a Father, and He shall be to Me a Son?”
 (Heb.
 1:4-5).